CJPrindle/color-seek/README.md

 ### Output File Types ###

 A color palette can be rendered into several formats simultaneously.
 Along with CSS, SASS and LESS are available as output options.
-You may also choose the Gimp Color Palette format as well.
-An HTML file is always generated automatically regardless of what other options as selected.
+You may also create a Gimp Color Palette.

+An HTML file is generated automatically regardless of other options selected.

 #### File Formats ####